josebGithub/METCS601_Project/README.md

 - Resume Page
 ![Resume Page!](josephinePortfolio/images/resume_page.jpg)
 Resume page has a list of collapsible sections for my work experience.
 User can click on the section heading(the company name) to expand to see the detail of my work experience.
-Use HTML5 and CSS3 to develop this page.
+Use HTML5, CSS3 and javascript to develop this page.

 - Skills Page
 ![Skills Page!](josephinePortfolio/images/skills_page.jpg)